Nike Free Flyknit 4.0 Review Facts

 Responsiveness describes the response experienced each time it impacts the ground.
-The Free Flyknit 4.0s offer great responsiveness, thanks to the shoe's phylite midsole and flexible outsole designs.
+The Free Flyknit 4.0s offer great responsiveness, thanks to the shoe's phyllite midsole and flexible outsole designs.
 This creates a very responsive step when pushing off, arguably on par with minimal or barefoot running.
-The Flyknits are certainly top notch when it comes to responsiveness of strike.
+The Flyknits are certainly top notch when it comes to the responsiveness of strike.

 The Flyknit provides a bit less support than you would find in a more traditional running shoe as a result of its design and orientation towards minimalistic running.
-It provides enough support to separate it from pure barefoot running, while still maintaining it’s lightweight, and glove like feel.
+It provides enough support to separate it from pure barefoot running, while still maintaining it’s lightweight, and a glove-like feel.
 It hits a sweet spot that allows runners to experience this minimal style of running while still protecting from all of the injuries that commonly occur with it.

 Being lighter styled shoes, the Flyknits are more oriented towards less punishing terrain.
 Grass, asphalt, and concrete are all optimal, while more harsh terrain such as rocky cliffs, or trails

 might be more problematic, especially for longer runs.
 For shorter distances though, the Flyknits are fairly versatile for most terrains.
 With the woven breathability slots, they need to be usable in wetter or more rainy conditions as well.

 The Flyknits had initially debuted at a somewhat expensive price, but today the pricing on this model is actually quite reasonable